 There is no question that ‘Nature’s Greatest Mystery’ was a defining release, and yet, their second outing ‘Natural Order’ (including the DJ Premier produced hit single ‘Think Twice’) flew straight to #1 in the iTunes chart cementing the legacy of the group within the annals of rap history.
 With an Australian headline tour but weeks away, it’s safe to say that their unique blend of masked mystery and timeless boom bap has captured the hearts of minds of thousands of hip hop heads the world over.

 The most rewarding thing for Fliptrix is the way he feels the energy of music two-fold thanks to establishing High Focus back in 2010.
-Nominated for best small label at the 2015 AIM awards, HFTV has clocked over 61,000,000 views and counting on the High Focus YouTube channel and with 50 releases under his belt, the world of music has developed into a place where expression no longer dictates everything.
+Nominated for best small label at the 2015 AIM awards, HFTV has clocked over 220,000,000 views and counting on YouTube, and with countless releases under his belt, the world of music has developed into a place where expression no longer dictates everything.
 Most significantly perhaps, Zander has steered and grown HF with no financial backing, with no help from business mentors or major label umbrellas.
 It’s simply a result of hard word, belief and dedication.

-In any downtime of late, Fliptrix has been busy working on his latest solo outing with acclaimed producer Illinformed.
-The relationship between the two is immediately recognisable on ‘Patterns Of Escapism’; Illinformed’s contemplative production alongside Fliptrix’s instantly recognisable existential eloquence are made for one another.
+In any downtime of late, Fliptrix continues to work on solo projects.
+When collaborating with acclaimed producer Illinformed, the relationship between the two is immediately recognisable on ‘Patterns Of Escapism’; Illinformed’s contemplative production alongside Fliptrix’s instantly recognisable existential eloquence are made for one another.
 As Fliptrix explains…

 “The music I make is all about the depths of self-exploration the heights of human consciousness.
 Even though the world can be ugly, I try to bring positive vibes…’

-If you’re a fan of Fliptrix’s signature flows and seamless semantics, then ‘INEXHALE’, his latest album, represents his most accomplished solo work to date.
+If you’re a fan of Fliptrix’s signature flows and seamless semantics, then ‘INEXHALE’, represents an important milestone in his solo work to date.
 Why?
 Because everything he has done in music has trodden a very strategic path, an arc if you will, interlinked and interwoven, like a story, each LP usurping the last, extending the tale.

 Patterns of Escapism (2016)